microsoft/promptflow/docs/unified_chat/unified_chat.md

 ## Prompty/Flow test integration

 - We can add "tags" fields in the chat object.
 Then UI is able to identify it is a "dag flow"/"flex flow"/"prompty"
 - Triggers start_chat() on "pf flow test --ui".
-And binds on_message to flow test invoking and send(message) with flow test output.
+  - binds on_message to flow test invoking and send(message) with flow test output.
+  - generate json schema based on flow/prompty signature and register right panel.
+  - generate default placeholder for experiment editor panel.
 - Triggers start_chat() multiple times on variants, with rules to identify different variants.

+# Verification plan

+Step 1: flow/prompty test --ui no regression with the //build version.

+Step 2: autogen samples works and can view trace UI and agents chat inline

+Step 3: align with chainlit.